Fundraising ideas

 Commitment level: Simple and fun.
 Could also improve your working life.

 Quick summary: Agree with your colleagues that everyone will contribute an agreed amount to the charity box when they use an annoying office buzzword for the next month (or however long you want).
-People can either pay as they go, or someone keeps a tally and everyone pays up at the end of the agreed period.
+People can pay as they go, or someone keeps a tally and everyone pays at the end of the agreed period.

 Quick fundraising ideas